weiks/quarters-docs/docs/sdk/node.md

 ### OAuth APIs

-You will need to do some work to obtain OAuth credentials for your users; please refer to our [OAuth 2 tutorial and documentation](../oauth/introduction.md).
+You will need to do some work to obtain OAuth credentials for your players; please refer to our [OAuth 2 tutorial and documentation](../oauth/introduction.md).

 Validate `code` and fetch `refresh_token` and `access_token`